uqjingyiyang/uqjingyiyang.github.io/_posts/2024-04-24-Fingerprint_Enhancement_for_Fingerprint_Recognition.md

 ## **Why fingerprint enhancement?**
 Because there may be some additional interference during fingerprint acquisition, this may cause the acquired image to be affected in the following ways.
 > A. The ridge lines of the fingerprints are not perfectly connected, resulting in interruptions in the middle.
-> B. Some fingerprints are damaged, resulting in loss of information during fingerprint acquisition.[B]
+> B. Some fingerprints are damaged, resulting in loss of information during fingerprint acquisition.
-> C. The brightness of some fingerprints is not high enough during fingerprint acquisition, resulting in too many dense ridge lines.[C]
+> C. The brightness of some fingerprints is not high enough during fingerprint acquisition, resulting in too many dense ridge lines.

 <div align="center"> <img src="/images/Original_fingerprint_image.jpg" width = 300 height = 500 /> </div>